CHARLOTTE WRITERS CLUB, INC.

 ARTICLE III – MEETINGS OF DIRECTORS

 3.1.
 Regular Meetings.
-Regular meetings of the Board of Directors shall be held not less than four times each year at a time and place designated on the notice of meeting.
+Regular meetings of the Board of Directors shall be held not less than four times each year at a time and place designated on the notice of meeting, which may be in person or by telephone or video conference call.
 The last regular meeting held in any meeting year shall be considered the annual meeting of the Board of Directors.

 3.2.
 Special Meetings.
 Special meetings of the Board of Directors may be called by or at the request of the President or any two Directors.
 Such a meeting may be held either within or without the State of North Carolina, as fixed by the person or persons calling the meeting.